SovnSkyrim/QWEST/README.md

 ### Ultrawide Options
 If you have an ultrawide monitor (21:9 or 32:9), the UI will be off.
 You just need to enable "Dear Diary for (screen resolution)" under the Separator "Activate this if you have a widescreen monitor" in MO2.
 [Those](https://prnt.sc/udw0qv)

-### Performance stuff

-If you have less than 6GB of VRAM, there is an alternative DynDOLOD and TexGEN output, without 3D tree lods, available in the discord.
-Follow the instructions to swap to the alternate.

 ## Removing the Modlist

 You can just remove the MO2 folder and be done with it.
 SKSE and ENB files will still be in your game folder so I recommend using [ENB and ReShade Manager](https://www.nexusmods.com/skyrimspecialedition/mods/4143) if you want to remove the ENB.